 DURHAM BUSINESSES AGAINST CRIME (BAC)-- TBD

 The current projected implementation of ShotSpotter is expected to occur in November 2022.
 This timeline is subject to change as the project develops.

 The ShotSpotter pilot program was approved as part of the City of Durham’s fiscal year 2022-2023 budget.
 The pilot program will run for 12 months with the first 3 months being free to the City of Durham.
 The remaining 9 months will cost $197,500.

-DPD’s Professional Standards Division is currently in the process of creating a policy that will govern DPD officers’ response to ShotSpotter activations.
+DPD’s Professional Standards Division has created a policy that will govern DPD officers’ response to ShotSpotter activations.
 As a part of this process, DPD has reviewed policies from other jurisdictions where ShotSpotter has been implemented in order to assist in determining best practices.
 In August of 2022, the Durham Police Project team made a trip to Winston-Salem to learn how Winston-Salem Police utilize the technology.